lisamarie616/bring-it-rails-assessment/notes.md

 JQUERY BRANCH
 x add event serializer
-x clean up styles on event index page
+x clean up styles on event index page x add jquery to render info on event index page and create toggle effect

 * change start time and end time fields to calendar elements (are there bootstrap elements for this?)
 * fix items and emails fields